elasticio/elasticio.github.io/content/_guides/building-integration-flow.md

 ---
 title: Building integration flow
-description: This article describes how to build an integration using platform features.
+description: This document provides a step-by-step instruction on building an advanced Integration Flow.
+It is intended for platform users who have at least some experience in building basic Flows.
 layout: article
 section: Building integration flows
 category: building integration flows